 In addition to the cobia, large schools of citation sized red drum are found near shore and moving through the inlets.
 While red drum over the 18 to 27” slot limit must be released, large 30 to 40 pound fish provide great action.
 Most of these fish are caught sightcasting, using the same large bucktail lures and jigs that anglers use for cobia.
 While some schools are found outside the inlet near the beaches, other schools are found inside the inlet as these fish migrate into the sound.

-Sea mullets, big red drum, puppy drum, bluefish, sheepshead, black drum, flounder – all of these fish will be caught surf-fishing Ocracoke during the month of May.
+Sea mullets, big red drum, puppy drum, bluefish, sheepshead, black drum – all of these fish will be caught surf-fishing Ocracoke during the month of May.
 Sea mullet fishing can be great in mid-April, and we expect these fish to remain through the summer.
-We expect to see many large bluefish over 30″ in May.
+We expect to see some large bluefish over 30″ in May.

-By late May flounder may be showing up, and early Spanish mackerel and pompano begin to appear as well.
+By late May flounder may be showing up (but are waiting on current fisheries regulations for 2023 season) and early Spanish mackerel and pompano begin to appear as well.
 For those anglers fishing inshore that are looking for something smaller than the cobia and big red drum, downsizing the gear will provide the opportunity to catch the same fish that are caught along the surf.
 And for those fishermen that prefer to head offshore, amberjack, king mackerel, and dolphin can be caught.
 A few wahoo and yellowfin tuna should be around offshore also.
 Regardless of whether you are fishing the surf, inshore, or offshore, action in May will be heating up!